Abelianization and fixed point properties of units in integral group rings

-This is in contrast with the construction of generators of a subgroup of finite index in $\U (\Z G)$, where one has shown that the Bass units together with the bicyclic units generate a subgroup of finite index $B$ provided $\Q G$ does not have so called exceptional components (see \Cref{definitie exceptional component}), and $G$ does not have non-abelian fixed point free images.
-Very little is known on the structure of $B$.
-However several authors, including Marciniak, Sehgal, Salwa, Gon\c{c}alves, Passman, del R\'{\i}o have given explicit constructions of free groups in $B$ (we refer the reader to \cite{delRioGonc}).
-More recently Gon\c{c}alves and Passman in \cite{GonPas} and Janssens, Jespers and Temmerman in \cite{JanJesTem} gave explicit constructions (inspired by bicyclic units) that generate a free product $\Z_p * \Z_p$ in $\U (\Z G)$ in all cases where this is possible, i.e.\,provided $G$ has a noncentral element of order $p$.
+This is in contrast with the construction of generators of a subgroup of finite index in $\U (\Z G)$, where one has shown that a collection of explicitly constructed units generate a subgroup $B$ of finite index provided $\Q G$ does not have so called exceptional components, and $G$ does not have non-abelian \emph{fixed point free} (i.e. a group of fixed point free automorphisms of a finite group) images.
+These \emph{exceptional components} (cf. \Cref{definitie exceptional component}) are the non-commutative division algebras other than a totally definite quaternion algebra over a number field (of so called \emph{type (I)}) or $\Ma_2(D)$ with $D$ a finite dimensional $\Q$-division algebra having an order $\O$ with $\U(\O)$ finite (of so called \emph{type (II)}).